MicrosoftDocs/cloud-adoption-framework/docs/secure/refresh-ready-consolidated.md

 ### Azure facilitation

--**Azure Virtual WAN:** [Azure Virtual WAN](/azure/virtual-wan/virtual-wan-about) is a networking service that brings many networking, security, and routing functionalities together to provide a single operational interface.
+- **Azure Virtual WAN:** [Azure Virtual WAN](/azure/virtual-wan/virtual-wan-about) is a networking service that brings many networking, security, and routing functionalities together to provide a single operational interface.
 It is a hub and spoke architecture with scale and performance built in for branches (VPN/SD-WAN devices), users (Azure VPN/OpenVPN/IKEv2 clients), ExpressRoute circuits, and virtual networks.
 When implementing your landing zones, Azure Virtual WAN can help you optimize your network through segmentation and security mechanisms.

 ## Ready for confidentiality